Parkinson's Disease Research

 • Common pill form of COMT: Entacapone, Opicapone, and Stalevo

-This means you medication (like CD/LD, Rytary etc.) are wearing off and your symptoms are starting to return, like:
+This means your medication (like CD/LD, Rytary etc.) are wearing off and your symptoms are starting to return, like:

 • Tremors, trembling of hands, arms, legs, jaw and face